DaAlbrecht/thesis-TEKO/content/Implementation.typ

 === axum concepts

-axum uses tower#footnote("https://docs.rs/tower/latest/tower/index.html") under the hood.
+Axum uses tower#footnote("https://docs.rs/tower/latest/tower/index.html") under the hood.
 Tower is a high-level abstraction for networking applications.
 The basic idea is that a trait #footnote("https://doc.rust-lang.org/book/ch10-02-traits.html") called
 `Serivce` exists.
 This service receives a request and returns either a response or an error.